Disorder effects in spiral spin liquids: Long-range spin textures, Friedel-like oscillations, and spiral spin glasses

-With quenched disorder present, the system now faces a competition between thermal order by disorder and ObQD.
-Specifically, quenched disorder acts as a set of random spatial anisotropies, each of which favors a particular ``axis'', i.e., a pair of wave vectors $\left\{ \QQ, -\QQ \right\}$ on the spiral contour, see Sec.~\ref{sec:sip}.
-Regardless of whether the system is in the SSL$_1$ or SSL$_2$ regime, bond disorder generally sets \emph{six} inequivalent axes.
-Three of these axes match wave vectors selected by thermal fluctuations; the remaining three can be neglected as long as the disorder strength is small compared to the largest gap in the spiral contour.
+The presence of impurities leads to a nontrivial interplay between ObQD and thermal order by disorder.
+Quenched disorder acts as a set of random spatial anisotropies, each of which favors a particular ordering ``axis'', i.e., a pair of wave vectors $\left\{ \QQ, -\QQ \right\}$ on the spiral contour (see Sec.~\ref{sec:sip}).
+Regardless of whether the system is in the SSL$_1$ or SSL$_2$ regime, bond disorder generally sets \emph{six} such axes.
+By symmetry, three of these must match the wave vectors selected by thermal fluctuations; the remaining three can be neglected as long as the disorder strength is small compared to the largest gap in the spiral contour.
 We thus infer that the effective low-energy description of the system corresponds to a three-state Potts model supplemented with random fields \cite{Mulder2010}.
 According to the Imry-Ma criterion \cite{Imry1975}, the lower critical dimension of the thermal transition between the ordered and paramagnetic phases is then $D_{c,\mathrm{RF}}^{-} = 2$.
-Therefore, at $T>0$, \emph{any} concentration $\Delta>0$ of bond defects destroys the nematic order by inducing the proliferation of domains with different ordering axes.
-In light of evidence that the lower critical dimension of a glass transition is $D_{c,\mathrm{glass}}^{-} = 5/2$ \cite{Maiorano2018}, the resulting phase is likely to be a paramagnet instead of a spin glass.
-In this regard, the behavior of the model under consideration is analogous to that of a $J_1$-$J_2$ Heisenberg model on the square lattice \cite{Miranda2021}.
-The main difference with respect to that case lies in the existence of a SSL regime, which one can expect to span an extended portion of the phase diagram [see Fig.~\ref{fig:pds}(a)].
+Therefore, at $T>0$, \emph{any} concentration $\Delta>0$ of bond defects destroys the long-range nematic order by inducing the proliferation of domains with different ordering axes.
+The resulting phase is, however, not a genuine spin glass, but rather a paramagnet, since the lower critical dimension of a Heisenberg spin-glass transition is larger than two \cite{Lee2007,Kawamura2011,Ogawa2020}, such that a glass phase only exists at $T=0$.
+The response of the system to disorder is thus similar to that of the $J_1$-$J_2$ Heisenberg model on the square lattice \cite{Miranda2021}; the main difference lies in the existence of a SSL regime, which one can expect to span an extended portion of the phase diagram [see Fig.~\ref{fig:pds}(a)].

-The outcome is, however, more subtle when only site disorder is present.
-As indicated by Table~\ref{tab:vacs}, the formation of vacancy pairs only leads to three instead of six inequivalent axes.
+The outcome is more subtle when only site disorder is present.
+As indicated by Table~\ref{tab:vacs}, the formation of vacancy pairs only leads to three -- as opposed to six -- inequivalent axes.
 Hence, the previous Imry-Ma argument only applies if these axes coincide with the wave vectors selected by thermal fluctuations.
 According to the results summarized in Sec.~\ref{subsec:ObTD}, this condition is violated over the majority of the SSL regime, such that nematic order can be expected to survive for small vacancy concentration.